diasurgical/devilutionX/Packaging/ctr/README.txt

 #### Install DevilutionX: Diablo - Hellfire
 3. Copy `hellfire.mpq` `hfmonk.mpq` `hfmusic.mpq` and `hfvoice.mpq` from your Hellfire CD (or GoG install folder) to `sd:/3ds/devilutionx/`.
-    1. *Note:* When the Hellfire .mpqs are installed you can still launch regular Diablo by passing `--diablo` to `devilutionx.3dsx`.

 ### .cia installation